 4. Do NOT take this alone.
 I have heard from travelers that they drank one, fell asleep, and woke up without a purse.

 5. You are asking these vendors to put a drug in your drink.
 You are at their mercy, and you are taking a risk that they could add anything else they want; you don’t know their bhang recipe and what else they might add.
 As another option, you can try to make your own lassi at home or partake on Holi with locals you trust.

 6. Buy from government approved shops, not street vendors.

-7. Do NOT by any means drink one before your camel safari.
+7. Do NOT by any means drink bhang lassi before your camel safari.
 This is just a no-brainer… right?
-Possible complications include: almost slipping off your camel, wobbling for an hour, thinking it’s hotter than it is, feeling like you’ve been on your camel for days, and worse thinking that you are in danger in Pakistan since during my trip 6 years ago, a couple of tourists had been killed there at that time.
+Possible complications due to bhang effects include: almost slipping off your camel, wobbling for an hour, thinking it’s hotter than it is, feeling like you’ve been on your camel for days, and worse thinking that you are in danger in Pakistan since during my trip 6 years ago, a couple of tourists had been killed there at that time.

 8.You, as a foreigner, should not partake in smoking/drinking on the streets like the sadhus (holy men) do.
 They are worshiping and/or helping free their people from sin (I’ve been told mixed reports) and you clearly are not.